dartpm/docs/docs/packages/publish-packages/publish-unscoped-public-packages.md

 ## Creating and publishing an unscoped public package

 :::info[Note]
 This article preassumes that you already have dartpm command line tool installed and login.
-To install, visit dartpm cli installation.
-To login, visit dartpm dartpm cli login.
+To install and setup, visit ["dartpm cli installation"](../../dartpm-cli/install-and-setup.md)
 :::

 1. On the command line, create a directory for your package.